AmanFSD/ChessGameInPythonV1/README.md

-# Chess Test Code Repository
+# Chess Game In Python Repository

 This repository contains the test code for a chess game implementation in Python.
 The code includes classes representing different chess pieces, a board, and the game logic.